Picovoice/leopard/demo/flutter/README.md

-# Cheetah Flutter Demo
+# Leopard Flutter Demo

-To run the Cheetah demo on Android or iOS with Flutter, you must have the [Flutter SDK](https://flutter.dev/docs/get-started/install) installed on your system.
+To run the Leopard demo on Android or iOS with Flutter, you must have the [Flutter SDK](https://flutter.dev/docs/get-started/install) installed on your system.
 Once installed, you can run `flutter doctor` to determine any other missing requirements for your relevant platform.
 Once your environment has been set up, launch a simulator or connect an Android/iOS device.

 ## AccessKey

-All demos require a valid Picovoice `AccessKey` at initialization. `AccessKey`s act as your credentials when using Cheetah SDKs.
+All demos require a valid Picovoice `AccessKey` at initialization. `AccessKey`s act as your credentials when using Leopard SDKs.
 You can create your `AccessKey` for free.
 Make sure to keep your `AccessKey` secret.

 To obtain your `AccessKey`: